 Second, in 2016, in Bougnaoui v.
 Microple SA, a Muslim woman employed by a private-sector French IT consultancy was dismissed because she refused to remove her headscarf.
-The French Court of Cassation asked the Court of Justice of the European Union whether, under European Union anti-discrimination rules, a requirement not to wear a headscarf during employment was discriminatory.
+The French Court of Cassation asked the Court of Justice of the European Union whether, under EU anti-discrimination rules, a requirement not to wear a headscarf during employment was discriminatory.
 An Advocate General for the Court of Justice ruled that, specifically in the private sector, the dismissal amounted to direct discrimination because Ms Bougnaoui was treated less favourably on the grounds of her religion and there was nothing to suggest that Ms Bougnaoui was unable to perform her duties because she wore a headscarf.
 The Advocate General also observed that a company policy imposing an entirely neutral dress code likely would result in indirect discrimination as well, unless the policy pursued a legitimate aim and was proportionate.

-iii Important and recent cases
+iii Important cases

 In 2016, a German court found that a Muslim law trainee had the right to wear a headscarf while working.
 In this case, Aqilah Sandhu began a traineeship with the Bavarian judicial system after completing her state law examinations, but was told in a letter that she was not allowed to interrogate witnesses or appear in courtrooms while wearing her headscarf.
 Ms Sandhu requested an explanation for the rule and was informed that religious clothing or symbols 'can impair the trust in religious neutrality of the administration of justice'.
 The German court agreed with Ms Sandhu that there was no legal basis for banning her from wearing religious dress at work.

-iii Important and recent cases
+iii Important cases

 One of the most important Turkish cases surrounding the headscarf debate occurred in 2005.
 This case, Sahin v.
-Turkey,76 was brought before the ECtHR, but was largely influenced by the 1989 decisions of the Turkish Constitutional Court.
+Turkey,77 was brought before the ECtHR, but was largely influenced by the 1989 decisions of the Turkish Constitutional Court.
 The case involved a medical student who challenged the Turkish bans on wearing Islamic headscarves at universities and state institutions.
 The court explained that Turkish headscarf bans in schools and public places do not breach the religious freedom of individuals, and held that fundamental freedoms are not violated when a secular country bans the wearing of religious clothing in institutions of higher education.
-Although the case involved the educational setting, and not an employment setting, it had important implications for headscarf bans in the workplace, as it bolstered general Turkish secularism.
+Although the case involved an educational setting, and not an employment setting, it had important implications for headscarf bans in the workplace, as it bolstered general Turkish secularism.

-The holding in Sahin is consistent with the ECtHR’s holding in Karaduman v.
-Turkey.77 In that case, a Turkish university student was denied a certificate of graduation because the school required a photograph of her without a headscarf, and she refused to be photographed without one.
+The holding in Sahin is consistent with the ECtHR's holding in Karaduman v.
+Turkey.78 In that case, a Turkish university student was denied a certificate of graduation because the school required a photograph of her without a headscarf, and she refused to be photographed without one.
 The ECtHR found that the state was entitled to place restrictions on the wearing of a headscarf if it was incompatible with the goal of protecting the rights and freedoms of others, public order and public safety.
-As such, the court held that under Article 9 of the European Convention on Human Rights, the university did not violate the student’s right to freedom of religion.78 These decisions evince why Turkish courts will likely find that an employer’s desire to have a politically neutral workplace outweighs employees’ freedom of dress and religious expression.79
+As such, the court held that under Article 9 of the European Convention on Human Rights, the university did not violate the student's right to freedom of religion.79 These decisions evince why Turkish courts will likely find that an employer's desire to have a politically neutral workplace outweighs employees' freedom of dress and religious expression.80

 Vi SAUDI ARABIA

-iii Important and recent cases
+iii Important cases

 Because women must wear a headscarf at all times, headscarf discrimination in Saudi Arabia does not exist.
-But even under sharia law, women in the workplace face a host of challenges.
-For example, because workplaces are completely segregated by sex, women can be subjected to harsh penalties for intentionally or accidentally mingling with men at the workplace, even if such mingling was the result of the male’s actions.
+But even under shariah law, women in the workplace face a host of challenges.
+For example, because workplaces are completely segregated by sex, women can be subjected to harsh penalties for intentionally or accidentally mingling with men at the workplace, even if such mingling was the result of the male's actions.

 India, a former British colony, gained independence in 1947 and enacted its Constitution in 1950.
 Pre-colonial Indian society was organised by the caste system, a system that segregated the population by inherited social status.
-In recent years, India has taken drastic efforts to overcome the bleak legacy of its caste system and to build a more egalitarian society.110 To advance this goal, it has enacted a large-scale affirmative action programme known as a ‘reservation system’ (also known as ‘compensatory discrimination’ or ‘quota programme’) that applies to the public sector, civil service and state and private educational institutions.111
+In recent years, India has taken drastic efforts to overcome the bleak legacy of its caste system and to build a more egalitarian society.112 To advance this goal, it has enacted a large-scale affirmative action programme known as a 'reservation system' (also known as 'compensatory discrimination' or 'quota programme') that applies to the public sector, civil service and state and private educational institutions.113

-iii Important and recent cases
+iii Important cases

 In 1963, the Supreme Court of India, in Balaji v.
-State of Mysore, held that the sum of reservations generally could not exceed 50 per cent.125 In 1976, in State of Kerala v.
-Thomas, the reservation system was again contested.126 State of Kerala involved government jobs in which the government decided to exempt members of the backward castes from taking mandatory tests for job promotions.
+State of Mysore, held that the sum of reservations generally could not exceed 50 per cent.127 In 1976, in State of Kerala v.
+Thomas, the reservation system was again contested.128 State of Kerala involved government jobs in which the government decided to exempt members of the backward castes from taking mandatory tests for job promotions.
 The Supreme Court upheld such policies under the Indian Constitution.
-The case granted the government broad flexibility in designing and implementing affirmative action programmes and reflected India’s persevering ideology that affirmative action is not only constitutional, but also necessary to uplift disadvantaged communities.
+The case granted the government broad flexibility in designing and implementing affirmative action programmes and reflected India's persevering ideology that affirmative action is not only constitutional, but also necessary to uplift disadvantaged communities.

-As India’s reservation system does not apply to private sector jobs, private sector workers do not have anywhere near as much protection from religious discrimination as those members of the designated backward castes in the public sector.
-Recent stories illustrate that private sector employers have essentially no obligation to refrain from direct or indirect discrimination on the basis of religion.127 For example, recently, a Muslim Mumbai resident and MBA graduate who applied for a job at a private diamond export firm was denied the job because the firm only hired non-Muslims.128 Under present Indian laws, the student has no legal recourse against the firm’s discriminatory policies.129 This story highlights how India’s lack of laws that prohibit private sector employers from direct religious discrimination sharply contrast with the US as well as most of Europe.
+As India's reservation system does not apply to private sector jobs, private sector workers do not have anywhere near as much protection from religious discrimination as those members of the designated backward castes in the public sector.
+Recent stories illustrate that private sector employers have essentially no obligation to refrain from direct or indirect discrimination on the basis of religion.129 For example, a Muslim Mumbai resident and MBA graduate who applied for a job at a private diamond export firm was denied the job because the firm only hired non-Muslims.130 Under present Indian laws, the student has no legal recourse against the firm's discriminatory policies.131 This story highlights how India's lack of laws that prohibit private sector employers from direct religious discrimination sharply contrast with the US as well as most of Europe.

 Although employers around the globe must deal with religious discrimination in the workplace, employers' approaches in different nations vary greatly.
 This variance is largely due to each nation's unique history, which profoundly influences its political philosophy and legal system.